 There is one major characteristic of a will which sets it apart from other transactions such as deeds and contracts: A will is revocable at any time during life.
 There is no such thing as an irrevocable will.
-If a document is binding during life it may be a contract (such as a promise to make a will) or a deed (conveying a vested remainder after a life estate in the grantor) but it is not a will.
+If a document is binding during life it may be a contract

+(such as a promise to make a will) or a deed (conveying a vested remainder after a life estate in the grantor) but it is not a will.
 A will takes effect only upon and not until the death of the testator.

 Whether a will is looked upon as an inalienable right or a privilege granted by society the fact remains that the execution of a will is, in a large sense, a moral responsibility and one that is too frequently ignored or forgotten by persons who own property.
 It is indeed a strange fact that persons who exercise the most extreme caution over their affairs during life neglect to execute a will, thereby allowing the State, by default, to direct who shall inherit their property.
+For a really different take on the implementation of a will, the reader can search the Internet for "The Great Stork Derby" (Snopes has an informative write up on this episode).

-Ability to Will Property

-Not every person can make a valid disposition of property at death.
+Ability to Will Property- Not every person can make a valid disposition of property at death.
 Two types of qualifications are necessary and these are described by the statement that, to make a valid will, the testator must have both the "power" and the "capacity" to do so.
 Both of these terms refer to restrictions imposed by statute or court decision but each has a distinct and separate meaning.
 The power to make a will is granted by the State to persons who are of a class believed generally able to intelligently handle their affairs without regard to personal limitations.
 Thus, in most States, children under a certain age cannot make valid wills.
 In Illinois, for example, a person must be eighteen years of age at the time of executing a will to have it recognized and enforced by a court.